nucleosynthesis/LHCDataStatisticsICISE2024/docs/day2.md

 !!!
 Warning
     If you run the `combine` command twice, the output file will be overwritten.
 By adding the option `-n name`, you can avoid this as the word `Test` will be modified to `name` that you specify.
 Use this to keep track of different results.

-This file contains a `TTree` that stores the values of $r$ and $0.5\times q(r)$ in its branches.
+This file contains a `TTree` that stores the values of $r$ and $0.5\times \zeta_{r}$ in its branches.
 In the python file `root2py.py` I have included a function to convert these into python arrays for you.
-You can plot the value of $q(r)$ using one of the blocks of code below, depending on if you prefer pyROOT or straight python.
+You can plot the value of $\zeta_{r}$ using one of the blocks of code below, depending on if you prefer pyROOT or straight python.

 === "python"